boldbi/bold-bi-docs/docs/resource-migration/migrate-dashboards-offline/upload-dashboards.md

 # Upload dashboards in the Bold BI application

-In Bold BI Embedded, You can upload dashboards to any tenants using the bbix file.
+To upload dashboards to the Bold BI application, you can use the bbix file in Bold BI Embedded.
 Here is a step-by-step guide on how to upload dashboards to sites in Bold BI:

 ## Prepare dashboards for uploading

 To upload the dashboard(s) from site(s), follow these steps:

-1. Click on the following option to upload the dashboard in `Bold BI`.
+1. Click on the option to upload the dashboard in `Bold BI`.

    ![Upload Plus](/static/assets/resource-migration/migrate-dashboards-offline/images/upload-plus.png)

 2. Click the `Upload Dashboards` button to open the UI where you can upload the dashboards.
-This action will open the dashboard upload interface, where you can upload the desired dashboards
+This action will open the dashboard upload interface, where you can upload the desired dashboards.

    ![Upload Dashboards](/static/assets/resource-migration/migrate-dashboards-offline/images/upload-dashboards.png)

-3. In the upload interface follow the instructions to select the dashboard files you wish to upload.
+3. In the upload interface, follow the instructions to select the dashboard files you wish to upload.

     * After the dashboard uploads, the interface will be rendered and displayed on the user interface.
     * Click on the `Browse` option to navigate to the downloaded file location.
-    * The dashboard files can be either with `bbix` or `zip` extension.
+    * The dashboard files can have either `bbix` or `zip` extension.

       ![Upload Browse](/static/assets/resource-migration/migrate-dashboards-offline/images/upload-browse.png)